AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 ### Impact of surface charge
 Due to the limited number of ProCoDA box ports, our group had to premix the clay and humic acid before pumping them into the contact chamber.
-The premix could lead to two possible outcomes.
-First, if clay particles covered by humic acid when stirred in the stock tank, the suspension should be easier to remove than usual, because some of the HA attached to clay and the number of HA particles decreased.
-However, according to our observation, suspension made with clay and humic acid was harder to remove than pure clay suspension.
+The premix had the potential to have the following effects on our results.
+First, if clay particles were covered by humic acid when stirred in the stock tank, then the suspended particles should be easier to remove than usual, because more of the HA would attach to clay and the  decrease the number of HA particles.
+However, according to our observation, a premixed suspension of clay and humic acid was harder to remove than a pure clay suspension.
 Therefore, a second hypothesis was raised.
-As both clay and humic acid are negatively charged, due the prior mixing, the charge density of clay particles increased after attached by humic acid, the clay particles then became more repulsive to each other.
-Thus, the clay particles were more dispersed, and the surface area of clay was increased, the suspension became harder to be removed by flocculation.
-In reality, suspension with humic acid did require more coagulant than a suspension with only clay.
+As both clay and HA are negatively charged, due the prior mixing, the charge density of clay particles increased after being attached to humic acid.
+This meant that the clay particles became more repulsive to each other.
+Thus, the clay particles were more dispersed and the surface area of clay particles was increased, the suspension became harder to be removed by flocculation.
+In consequence, this suggested that the premixed suspension with humic acid did require more coagulant than a suspension with only clay.

 <div class="alert alert-block alert-danger">
 Avoid the term "limit port", describe the limitation, as the limited number of ProCoDA box ports.

+Barbara: addressed
 </div>

-Data generated with different humic acid concentration was compared in Figure 8.
-As shown, when there was humic acid in the suspension, the effluent turbidity decreased with a slower rate than normal, meaning the floc blanket formed more slowly.
-The lowest effluent turbidity was higher than suspension without HA.
-These observations suggested that the premixing of HA and clay made the suspension harder to remove.
+Following this notable observation, we generated data with different humic acid concentration was compared in Figure 8.
+As shown, when there was humic acid in the suspension, the effluent turbidity decreased with a slower rate than normal, meaning that the floc blanket formed more slowly.
+In addition, the lowest effluent turbidity was higher than the suspension without HA.
+These observations supported hypothesis that the premixing of HA and clay made the suspension harder to remove.

 ![datalog](/image/plot2.png)